 Pursuant to Wisconsin Statutes Chapters 48.06 and 938.06, all workers who are assigned to perform court intake worker duties (taking and holding in custody, conducting intake conferences, etc.) as part of their job are required to attend Basic Intake Worker Training.
-“All intake workers providing services under this chapter who begin employment after May 15, 1980, shall have the qualifications required to perform entry level social work in a county department and shall have successfully completed 30 hours of intake training approved or provided by the department prior to the completion of the first 6 months of employment in the position.”
+“All intake workers providing services under this chapter who begin employment after May 15, 1980, shall have the qualifications required to perform entry level social work (entry level case work) in a county department and shall have successfully completed 30 hours of intake training approved or provided by the department prior to the completion of the first 6 months of employment in the position.”

-The training is designed to provide a new intake worker with the following specialized training and application on the law relating to children and youth:
+The training is designed to provide a new Intake Worker with the following specialized training and application on the law relating to children and youth:

-- Taking, holding, and releasing a child or juvenile in custody
+• Taking, holding, and releasing a child or juvenile in custody

-- Timelines for the intake process
+• Timelines for the intake process

-- Establishing jurisdiction in Chapters 48 and 938
+• Establishing jurisdiction in Chapters 48 and 938

-- Understanding the elements of a crime for delinquent acts
+• Understanding the elements of a crime for delinquent acts

-- Making custody and placement decisions based on a Developmental Approach
+• Making custody and placement decisions based on a developmental approach

 Registering for the Training

-If a worker does not have an automatic PDS Online account (generated via their eWiSACWIS account) and needs to attend the training, they need to create a PDS Online self-registration account.
+If an individual does not have an automatic PDS Online account (generated via their eWiSACWIS account) and needs to attend the training, they need to create a PDS Online self-registration account.
 This link provides directions on how to Create the Self-Registration Account.
 For directions on how to complete the User Profile Form once the PDS Online account is created, please see the User Guide to PDS Online Registration.

 Training Fees